UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/README.md

 ### 5 - SDM fitting and validation
 scripts [05a](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/05a_model_fitting_validation_clim_nat.R), [05b](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/05b_model_fitting_validation_edaclim_nat.R), [05c](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/05c_model_fitting_validation_clim_glob.R), [05d](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/05d_model_fitting_validation_edaclim_glob.R), [05e](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/05e_model_validation_plot.R)

-Based on each of the four SDM input datasets, four different model algorithms were applied to fit the models: GLM, GAM, RF, and BRT.
-For each model, the performance was assessed using the 5-fold cross validation based on five different performance measures: The area under the receiver operating characteristic curve (AUC), true skill statistic (TSS), sensitivity, specificity, and the Boyce index.
-Additionally, the ensemble performance of the four different models using the same niche in the input occurrence data and environmental data was assessed.
+Based on each of the four SDM input datasets, four different modelling algorithms were applied to fit the models: GLM, GAM, RF, and BRT.
+For each model, the performance was assessed using 5-fold cross validation across five performance measures: The area under the receiver operating characteristic curve (AUC), true skill statistic (TSS), sensitivity, specificity, and the Boyce index.
+In line with our study objectives, three different thresholding methods were applied to derive threshold-dependent performance metrics (TSS, sensitivity, specificity).
+These included: the threshold that maximises TSS (maxTSS), the mean probability of training points (meanProb), and the 10th percentile of probabilities at training presences (tenthPer).
+Additionally, the ensemble performance of the models using the same niche in the input occurrence data, environmental data, and thresholding method was assessed.

 ### 6 - Model predictions
 scripts [06a](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/06a_model_predictions_clim_nat.R), [06b](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/06b_model_predictions_edaclim_nat.R), [06c](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/06c_model_predictions_clim_glob.R), [06d](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/06d_model_predictions_edaclim_glob.R)

-For each species, predictions were made to the investigated Pacific island groups considering models fitted with the four different algorithms per SDM input data set.
-Moreover, an ensemble model was established by combining the continuous predictions of each algorithm using the arithmetic mean.
-The predicted occurrence probabilities were then converted into binary predictions, translating into predicted presences and absences.
+For each species, predictions were made to the investigated Pacific island groups considering models fitted with the four different algorithms for each SDM input dataset.
+Moreover, ensemble models were created by averaging the continuous predictions from the individual algorithms using the arithmetic mean.
+The predicted occurrence probabilities were then converted into binary predictions based on the three different thresholding methods, translating into predicted presences and absences.
 In a last step, the fraction of predicted suitable habitat in % per island group as well as Pacific-wide was quantified.

 ### 7 - Blacklist construction
 scripts [07a](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/07a_blacklists_clim_nat.R), [07b](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/07b_blacklists_edaclim_nat.R), [07c](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/07b_blacklists_edaclim_nat.R).
 [07d](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/07d_blacklists_edaclim_glob.R)

 Blacklists, reflecting the species with the highest Pacific-wide establishment potential, were constructed using three different definitions: The total fraction of predicted suitable habitat, the mean suitable habitat fraction over all island groups, and the total number of island groups with suitable habitats.
-This was done considering the predictions of the different predictor sets as well as the applied algorithms, resulting in 16 blacklists each based on unique information.
+This was done considering the predictions of the different predictor sets, the applied algorithms, and thresholding methods, resulting in 48 blacklists each based on unique information.

 ### 8 - Quantification of uncertainty
 scripts [08a](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/08a_quantification_uncertainty.R), [08b](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/08b_quantification_uncertainty_plot.R)

-Using random forest regression, it was assessed whether the blacklist rankings were associated with the considered niche in the input occurrence data (native and global), the used predictor type (purely climatic and combined climatic and edaphic), and the applied algorithms (GLM, GAM, RF, BRT).
-The output of variable importance was considered for the uncertainty quantification of the studied sources.
+First, Random Forest regression was used to assess whether the establishment risk indicators underlying blacklist rankings were associated with the studied key sources of uncertainty: the niche considered in the input occurrence data (native and global), the type of environmental predictor used (purely climatic and combined climatic and edaphic), the modelling algorithms (GLM, GAM, RF, BRT), and the thresholding methods applied (maxTSS, meanProb, tenthPer).
+Variable importance measures from the Random Forest models were used to quantify the relative contribution of each uncertainty source.
 This was separately done for all three blacklist definitions.
+Second, we directly evaluated the impact of each uncertainty factor on the blacklist rankings themselves.
+Specifically, we calculated the mean difference in species rankings attributable to each factor across the three blacklisting definitions.
+Additionally, we quantified the proportion of cases exhibiting stability or shifts in their ranking within decile bins (i.e., groups of 10).

 ### 9 - Unrealised colonisation potential
 scripts [09a](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/09a_unreal_col_pot_clim_nat.R), [09b](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/09b_unreal_col_pot_edaclim_nat.R), [09c](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/09c_unreal_col_pot_clim_glob.R), [09d](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/09d_unreal_col_pot_edaclim_glob.R), [09e](https://github.com/UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/blob/main/scripts/09e_unreal_col_pot_plot.R)